 - 1. The implementation of any mitigating measure shall be subject to the approval by the national regulatory authority.
 A transmission system operator may apply for the implementation of a mitigating measure(s) for a time period which lasts no longer than twenty four months as from the date referred to in the third subparagraph of Article 50.
 In such case, the transmission system operator shall demonstrate that the application of this Regulation results in an increase of the reference price at least at one entry or exit point by more than twenty percent. - 2.
 The detailed design of mitigating measures shall be defined by the transmission system operator or the national regulatory authority, as relevant.
-Such measures may include the following: - (a) use of auction premium earned in the previous tariff period that exceeds the allowed revenue applicable for that tariff period for the purpose of decreasing the transmission tariffs applicable for the current tariff period at those interconnection points where the auction premium was earned; - (b) apportionment of any increase of or decrease in transmission tariffs applicable for two consecutive tariff periods over a number of tariff periods which shall not exceed twenty four months as from the date referred to in the third subparagraph of Article 50.
+Such measures may include the following: - (a) use of auction premium earned in the previous tariff period that exceeds the allowed revenue applicable for that tariff period for the purpose of decreasing the transmission tariffs applicable for the current tariff period at those interconnection points where the auction premium was earned; - (b) apportionment of any increase of or decrease in transmission tariffs applicable for two consecutive tariff periods over a number of tariff periods.

-Transitional provisions
+Article 49 Transitional provisions